Did Fortnite just kill the App Store as we know it?

 The case could take years, numerous lawyers told CNN Business.
 The 1974 antitrust case against AT&T, for example, took eight years to litigate and concluded with the company’s breakup into multiple businesses.
 (AT&T is the parent of Warner Media, which owns CNN.)

-“I think [a breakup] would be pretty good for the markets overall,” said Mitch Stoltz, senior staff attorney of the nonprofit digital rights group Electronic Frontier Foundation.
+“I think [Epic winning the lawsuits] would be pretty good for the markets overall,” said Mitch Stoltz, senior staff attorney of the nonprofit digital rights group Electronic Frontier Foundation.
 “You’d see more experimentation, you’d see more business models.
 You’d see more innovation.”

 Comments

-Note: Correction: An earlier version of this story mischaracterized Apple and Google’s policies on how customers can download apps on their devices.